 - Prepare your house

-- If you have a sump pump, make sure it is working and has a battery operated backup system.
+- If the home has a sump pump, make sure it is working and has a battery operated backup system.

 - Clean debris from gutters and downspouts

-- Raise electrical components at least 12 inches from your home’s projected flood elevation
+- Raise electrical components at least 12 inches from the home’s projected flood elevation

 According to the Federal Emergency management Agency (FEMA) , in the last 10 years, floods have cost U.S. residents nearly $3 billion in damage and losses.
-Purchasing flood insurance is one of most cost-effective steps you can take to protect yourself financially in case of a flood.
+Purchasing flood insurance is one of most cost-effective steps to protect yourself financially in case of a flood.
 An average flood insurance policy only costs about $600/year.

 Floods can be very expensive.
 FEMA’s FloodSmart website has created a tool to quickly estimate the cost of damages from various amounts of floodwater in your home.
 CLICK HERE to use the cost of flooding tool.